Ry0taK/blog.ryotak.me/content/post/cdnjs-remote-code-execution-en.md

 ## Demonstration of vulnerability
-Because Cloudflare is running a vulnerability disclosure program on HackerOne, it's likely that HackerOne's triage team won't forward the report to Cloudflare unless it indicates that the vulnerability is actually attackable.
+Because Cloudflare is running a vulnerability disclosure program on HackerOne, it's likely that HackerOne's triage team won't forward the report to Cloudflare unless it indicates that the vulnerability is actually exploitable.
-Therefore, I decided to do a demonstration to show that the vulnerability can actually be attacked.
+Therefore, I decided to do a demonstration to show that the vulnerability can actually be exploited.

 The attack procedure is as follows.
 1. Publish `.tgz` file that contains crafted filename to the npm registry.